 Risks associated with not replacing missing teeth with implants

-When you experience tooth loss, the first thought you might have about the long-term effect will likely be concerning your smile’s appearance.
-However, what you may not realize is that missing teeth can create more than cosmetic issues in the future.
-In fact, losing one or more teeth can create a situation where you are susceptible to a wide range of dental health issues.
+When you experience tooth loss, your first thought about the long-term effect will likely be concerning your smile’s appearance.
+However, you may not realize that missing teeth can create more than cosmetic issues in the future.
+Losing one or more teeth can create a situation where you are susceptible to various dental health issues.
 The longer you wait to replace these teeth, the more likely you will experience these dental health problems.
-At Paxton Dental Care in Paxton, Massachusetts, Dr. Scott Siemen provides a range of tooth replacement options, including dental implants, and can discuss the risks of you not replacing your teeth.
+At Paxton Dental Care in Paxton, Massachusetts, Drs.
+Fadi Farah and Scott Siemen provide a range of tooth replacement options, including dental implants, and can discuss the risks of not replacing your teeth.

 Replacing Crooked Teeth With Implants in Paxton MA Area